deeplearn-art/animatediff-cli-prompt-travel/README.md

 - lora and ip adapter

 ### Recommended settings for 8-12 GB of vram
-- max_samples_on_vram : 0 (The generation speed for this setting has been improved in the latest version.)
+- max_samples_on_vram : 0
-- max_models_on_vram : 1 (The generation speed for this setting has been improved in the latest version.)
+- max_models_on_vram : 0
-- Generate at lower resolution and upscale to higher resolution
+- Generate at lower resolution and upscale to higher resolution with lower the value of context.
 - In the latest version, the amount of vram used during generation has been reduced.
 ```sh
 animatediff generate -c config/prompts/your_config.json -W 384 -H 576 -L 48 -C 16